 Wash-sale rule: A key consideration in tax-loss harvesting

 An important consideration when investing in a taxable brokerage account is the taxes you’ll eventually need to pay.
-The good news is there are some strategies available to help you reduce your capital gains taxes.
+The good news is there are some strategies available to help you reduce your capital gains taxes — or even eliminate them altogether.

 Identifying a wash sale

-A common tax-minimization strategy for taxable investing is known as tax-loss harvesting.
-This is the process of selling an investment at a loss for the purpose of offsetting a capital gain.
+A common tax-minimization strategy for taxable investing is to intentionally sell assets at a loss.
+You may do this for the purpose of tax-loss harvesting, which is the process of selling an investment at a loss for the purpose of offsetting a capital gain.
 Tax-loss harvesting can help reduce your tax bill by offsetting your capital gains with losses.

-But tax-loss harvesting can easily enter a legal gray area if done incorrectly.
+But selling losing investments for the purpose of getting a tax benefit can easily enter a gray area if done incorrectly.
 If you sell your securities at a loss and then turn around and buy substantially identical securities within a certain time frame, you’ve done a wash sale.

 The legal definition of a wash sale is when you sell a security for a loss and, within 30 days before or after, do one of the following: